ZsomborHajzer/Project-DAM/README.md

 	- Zsombor: Frontend
 	- Rares: Backend
 	- Ayomide: Frontend
+	- Pull request done by: Paul and Bernardo

 ## Running
 To run our project, you will need either a XAMP-, WAMP- or Docker-type setup.